jorgegv/rage1/doc/BANKED-FUNCTIONS.md

   `banked_code/128` directory can be moved to `banked_code/common`, so that they are always compiled as banked code in 128K mode and as low memory in 48K mode.

+## Calling Banked Functions from an ISR

+Banked functions can be called from Interrupt Service Routines without problems.
+They just need to be called using the regular `memory.h` macros for them so that correct bank switching is done.

+Since the bank port is write only, we cannot read the current bank state, so we need to keep it in a dedicated variable, and update that variable each time a bank switch is done.

+It is critical that both the bank switch and the update of the variable is done atomically: if an interrupt is received just between switching bank and updating the bank variable, and then a bank switch is done again in the ISR routine (e.g.  because the ISR calls banked code), the state between the variable and the banking register will not match and a crash will occur shortly afterwards.

+This happens in RAGE1 when using interrupt-driven music playback with the tracker, since the tracker code is compiled to banked memory and thus needs a bank switch when the periodic task is called for playing music.

+The way to make the changes atomic is by enclosing the bank switch between an DI/EI instruction pair.
+When this is done, the following cases may
+occur:

+a) INT happens in the middle of regular code (bank 0).
+The banked code in the ISR is called normally: the ISR will do the bank switch, run the banked code and restore the previous bank.
+The bank-switching function will restore interrupts (EI) early during the ISR and not at the end, but this is not harmful because the Refresh INT is the only interrupt source, and a new int will not happen if we ensure absolutely that the whole ISR runs in less than 1/50 s.
+This will happen anyway, because if it is longer, we are already screwed.

+b) INT happens in the middle of banked code (bank not 0).
+Again, same reasoning as above, plus bank switch/restore inside the ISR is done correctly because the banked call routines are fully reentrant: they store the previous bank state in the stack, so everything is restored correctly when returning from the ISR.